danieltjw/aifutures/README.md

 Focus on developing:
 - Autonomy (Planning)
     - ability to understand the effects of its actions
-        - reduce odds of 'paperclip maximiser' scenario
+        - reduce odds of 'paperclip maximiser' unforeseen consequences scenario
 - Communication channels (with humans)
-    - ability to notice us will decrease odds of unintended harm
+    - ability to notice and understand us will decrease odds of unintended harm
         - reduce odds of 'accidentally destroying an ant colony' scenario
     - allow humans to persuade it to care for our well-being
         - reduce odds of other AI systems causing harm